toradex/xnor-detection/README.md

 - [ ] Create a TEZI image with both libatomic and the license tool already included.
-- [ ] Add the compiled Qt application to the image, dinamically linked to the XNOR.ai library.
+- [ ] Add the compiled Qt application to the image, dynamically linked to the XNOR.ai library.
 - [ ] Create automatic means to update the library once provided by XNOR.ai.